Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Results

 \section{Results}

-Here, we perform detailed binary evolution modeling of stars in close orbits (see Methods for details) from the moment when the hydrogen envelope is completely stripped off via mass loss and/or Roche lobe overflow until close to the time of the explosions, during which the helium stars would likely evolve into naked carbon-oxygen (CO) cores by undergoing wind mass loss and/or mass transfer (see Supplementary Information Section \ref{sup_sec:mass_transfer_case} for the mass transfer case) and can be tidally spun-up by main-sequence (MS) or compact companions continuously.
-Fast-spinning magnetars can be formed upon core-collapses of the stars to power magnetar-driven SESNe.
-Figure \ref{fig:Dependence_Metallicity_MainText} compares our simulated initial magnetar rotational energies $E_{\rm{rot,i}}$ to observationally inferred $E_{\rm{rot,i}}$ as a function of ejecta mass $M_{\rm{ej}}$ with metallicity $Z = 0.3\,Z_\odot$ by considering an efficient AM transport mechanism in the stellar interior\cite{Spruit2002}.
-At different metallicities of $Z=\{0.1,0.3,1,3\}\,Z_\odot$, the simulated $E_{\rm{rot,i}}-M_{\rm{ej}}$ relationships are displayed in Figure \ref{fig:Dependence_Metallicity_MainText}.
-We note that unphysical results with $E_{\rm{rot,i}}$ much larger than the maximum available energy of a millisecond magnetar (i.e., $\sim2-3\times10^{52}\,{\rm{erg}}$) are excluded in our simulations.
-More details on the metallicity dependence and model dependence of AM transport mechanism are presented in Supplementary Section \ref{sup_sec:parameter_dependence}.
+Here, we perform detailed binary evolution modeling of stars in close orbits (see Methods for details) from the moment when the hydrogen envelope is completely stripped off via mass loss and/or Roche lobe overflow until close to the time of the explosions, during which the helium stars {would further lose their helium envelopes} by undergoing wind mass loss and/or mass transfer (see Supplementary Information Section \ref{sup_sec:mass_transfer_case} for the mass transfer case) and can be tidally spun-up by main-sequence (MS) or compact companions continuously. {In our simulations, the initial helium star mass $M_{\rm{He,i}}$ covers a range of $2.4-40\,M_\odot$ corresponding to an inferred zero-age main-sequence (ZAMS) mass $M_{\rm{ZAMS}}$ of $\sim10-90\,M_\odot$, while we consider the initial orbital period $P_{\rm{orb,i}}$ within $0.1-10\,{\rm{d}}$.} A fast-spinning magnetar can be formed upon core-collapse of the star to power a magnetar-driven SESN.
+Figure \ref{fig:M_ej_E_rot_MainText} compares our simulated initial magnetar rotational energy $E_{\rm{rot,i}}$ to the observationally inferred $E_{\rm{rot,i}}$ as a function of ejecta mass $M_{\rm{ej}}$ with metallicity $Z = 0.3\,Z_\odot$ by considering an efficient AM transport mechanism in the stellar interior\cite{Spruit2002}. {The reason why these relationships increase linearly with initial helium star mass is mainly due to more massive helium stars having larger-sized cores with higher moments of inertia, allowing more AM to be stored in the part of the core assumed to collapse and to form a magnetar.} {The metallicity of the SN host galaxy is typically believed to be a great estimator of the SN progenitor metallicity (e.g., ref\cite{bravo2011}).
+Because most of magnetar-driven SESNe were discovered in metallicity environments between $\sim0.1\,Z_\odot$ and $\sim2-3\,Z_\odot$ (e.g., ref.\cite{japelj2018,lunnan2014,chen2017,wiseman2020,modjaz2020}), we thus select four different metallicities of $Z=\{0.1,0.3,1,3\}\,Z_\odot$} to simulate the $E_{\rm{rot,i}}-M_{\rm{ej}}$ relationship displayed in Figure \ref{fig:Dependence_Metallicity_MainText}. {Because the events derived from lower-metallicity environments mainly occur at high redshifts, we briefly show our simulated the $E_{\rm{rot,i}}-M_{\rm{ej}}$ relationship at $Z=\{0.01,0.03\}\,Z_\odot$ in \ref{fig:Dependence_Metallicity_Supplement}, which is nearly consistent with those at $0.1\,Z_\odot$.} We note that unphysical results with $E_{\rm{rot,i}}$ much larger than the maximum available energy of a millisecond magnetar are excluded in our simulations. {We conservatively set this maximum available energy as $\sim2-3\times10^{52}\,{\rm{erg}}$, although some works, e.g., ref.\cite{metzger2015}, also suggested that it could be even as high as $1-2\times10^{53}\,{\rm{erg}}$.} More details on the metallicity dependence and model dependence of AM transport mechanism are presented in Supplementary Section \ref{sup_sec:parameter_dependence}.